 - This medicine is not for use with occasional sleepiness that has not been diagnosed as caused by narcolepsy, sleep apnea, or shift-work sleep disturbance.

-- Your doctor will need to check your progress at regular visits while you are using this medicine.
-Be sure to keep all appointments.
+- Your doctor will check your progress and the effects of this medicine at regular visits.
+Keep all appointments.
 Your blood pressure may need to be checked more often while taking this medicine.

 Possible Side Effects While Using This Medicine: